JetBrains/guide/site/django/tutorials/django-aws/bdd-behave/index.md

 ## Installing Behave

-Now, I will be installing the **“behave django”** python package.
+Now, I will be installing the _behave django_ python package.
 Behave is a behavior-driven test framework that is largely similar to other BDD test frameworks such as Cucumber, SpecFlow, Cucumber-JVM, etc.

 ![behave_installation](steps/step8.png)

-We will also install **Selenium WebDriver**.
+We will also install _Selenium WebDriver_.
 Selenium WebDriver is among one of the most popular tools when it comes to Web UI automation.
 The Selenium framework can be used with a wide range of programming languages such as Python, Java, C#, and more.

 ![selenium_installation](steps/step9.png)

-I will be creating a **.behaverc** file in the project root.
+I will be creating a _.behaverc_ file in the project root.
 I will pass the path where my acceptance tests are stored, so our test runner can pick up the tests.

 ![behaverc_path](steps/step10.png)

-Next, I will create two directories and name them as **features** and **steps**.
+Next, I will create two directories and name them as _features_ and _steps_.

-A feature file contain high level description of the test scenario in simple language known as **Gherkin**.
+A feature file contain high level description of the test scenario in simple language known as _Gherkin_.
 Gherkin is a plain English text language.

 Feature files consist of following components:

-- **Feature**: A feature would describe the current test script which has to be executed.
+- Feature: A feature would describe the current test script which has to be executed.
-- **Scenario**: Scenario describes the steps and expected outcome for a particular test case.
+- Scenario: Scenario describes the steps and expected outcome for a particular test case.
-- **Given**: It specifies the context of the text to be executed.
+- Given: It specifies the context of the text to be executed.
-- **When**: "When" specifies the test action that has to performed
+- When: "When" specifies the test action that has to performed
-- **Then**: The expected outcome of the test can be represented by "Then"
+- Then: The expected outcome of the test can be represented by "Then"

 ![behave_feature](steps/step11.png)